Gametrics/standards/grc.md

 Most who have tried curating their own collection of video games understands that doing so has historically been a hassle.
 Whereas there are clearly-defined, community-accepted guidelines for collecting in other fields, such as coins, comics, and artwork, video games have been notably lacking in this department.

-The Video Game Condition Report aims to standardize the way that video game hardware and software is described insofar as the actual status of the collectible, as well as provide a method for encoding concise information into a QR code, NFC tag, or any similar medium for decoding by a portable device such as a phone or scanner.
+The Video Game Condition Report aims to standardize the way that video game hardware and software is described insofar as the actual status of the collectible, as well as provide a method for encoding concise information (the VGCC) into a QR code, NFC tag, or any similar medium for decoding by a portable device such as a phone or scanner.

-By creating and releasing this standard we, The VGCR Foundation, hope to help mitigate and misunderstandings where it comes to sales, trading, and describing collectibles.
+By creating and releasing this standard we, the VGCR Foundation, hope to help mitigate any misunderstandings where it comes to sales, trading, and describing of collectibles.

-## Status of This Document

-VGCC is currently in a developmental, RFC draft phase.
-It should not be used for any purpose until it has been finalized and tooling has been developed.

 ## Terminology